OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 # How to Contribute

 One of the best ways to contribute is to participate in discussions and discuss issues.
-You can also contribute by submitting pull requests with code changes.
+Currently submitting pull requests is diabled for users that do not have write access.

 ## API Design Guidelines

 Please review the [architectural guidelines](https://github.com/OfficeDev/microsoft-teams-library-js/wiki/Library-Architecture) when adding/changing functionality in the teams-js library.

 ## General Contribution Guide

+1. Unless it is a trivial change, make sure that there is a corresponding issue for your change first.
+If there is none, create one.
+2. If the issue is trivial please refer to the [Legacy Contribution Guide](#legacy-contribution-guide)

+## Contribution Guide for Users with Write Access

+1. Clone this GitHub repository.
+2. Create a branch off the `main` branch in your cloned repository.
+Name it something that that makes sense, such as `issue-123` or `githubhandle-issue`.
+This makes it easy for everyone to figure out what the branch is used for.
+It also makes it easier to isolate your change from incoming changes from the upstream repo.
+3. Commit your changes.
+4. Run `pnpm changefile`, answer the following prompts, and push your changes to GitHub. **Important!
+Our pipeline checks will fail if you skip this step.** More on this below in our Change Log section.
+5. Create a [pull request against the upstream's `main` branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).
+If you don't know what a pull request is read [this article](https://help.github.com/articles/using-pull-requests).

+## Legacy Contribution Guide

 1. Unless it is a trivial change, make sure that there is a corresponding issue for your change first.
 If there is none, create one.
 2. Create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks) in GitHub.